mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 It is complementary to the reference implementations.
 Words like "should", "may", and so on are used more casually here.

+See also, the implementation notes in the `Server Monitoring spec`_.

 .. _interaction between monitoring and server selection:

 Multi-threaded or asynchronous server selection